herbps10/simulation_study_template/README.md

 # Simulation Study Template
 This repository contains a simple template for a simulation study that can be run on a SLURM parallel computing cluster.

+- `simstudy.R`: generates the simulation datasets and runs the statistical analysis on each one.
+- `wrapper.R`: implements the statistical analysis for each dataset.
+- `collect.R`: gathers the cached results from all the workers and combines them into one main results file.
+- `analyze.R`: loads the main results file, summarizes the results, and generates any tables and figures.

+Configuration is done by setting environment variables in the `env.sh` file.

+The `sim` shell script gathers several common tasks into one place.
 ```
 Usage: ./sim <command>